Harish05A/harish-terraform-project-idp/README.md

 - Added Route 53 health check and SNS topic/subscription for frontend alerts
 - Defined Terraform outputs for API URL, frontend URL, table names, and Lambda details
 - Added unit test files for the product, cart, and order Lambda functions
+- Added 5 star Review Feature for the products after the order is placed

 ## Architecture Diagram
 ```mermaid